agilebits/crackme/README.md

 To ensure fair handling of the contest itself and the award of payments, we are asking Bugcrowd to administer this.

-The bugcrowd program is at https://bugcrowd.com/onepasswordgame
+The Bugcrowd program is at https://bugcrowd.com/onepasswordgame

 This is a natural choice, as they both have the experience with delivering bounties, and have earned a reputation as a trusted party in dealing both with those offering bounties and those seeking them.

 ## Prizes

 On June 11, 2018 we doubled our initial prizes and added a fourth place prize.
+On July 26, we increased the prizes yet again.

-- For the first person or team to crack a three word password, we offer ~~4096~~ 8192 USD.
+- For the first person or team to crack a three word password, we offer ~~4096~~ ~~8192~~ 12288 USD.

-- For the second person or team to crack a _different_ three word password, we offer ~~2048~~ 4096 USD.
+- For the second person or team to crack a _different_ three word password, we offer ~~2048~~ ~~4096~~ 8192 USD.

-- For the third person or team to crack _yet a different_ three word password, we offer ~~1024~~ 2048 USD.
+- For the third person or team to crack _yet a different_ three word password, we offer ~~1024~~ ~~2048~~ 6144 USD.

-- And for the fourth person or team to crack yet another one, we we offer 1024 USD.
+- And for the fourth person or team to crack yet another one, we we offer ~~1024~~ 4096 USD.

 If no correct submission has been submitted within one month, we _may_ increasing the prizes.
-[Update: On June 11 we have increased the prizes.]
+[Update: On June 11 we have increased the prizes.
+On July 26, we increased the prizes yet again.]

+## Additional hints

+We may offer additional hints at some point in August or September.
+The hints will most likely be initial bits of a fast hash of the solutions.
+The nature of the hints is under discussion in [this forum topic](https://discussions.agilebits.com/discussion/89318/world-password-day-cracking-challenge/p1).

 ## Rules